 Directions

-If choosing oil, apply a single, thin coat of oil to your countertop and let the oil sit for ~10 minutes.
+If choosing oil, apply a thin coat of oil to your countertop and let the oil sit for ~10 minutes.
 Then, with a dry rag, remove any access oil.

-If you let the excess oil sit and dry on your countertop, you will get a sticky surface and the final color won’t be even.
+If you let the excess oil sit and dry on your countertop, you will get a sticky surface, and the final color wonโt be even.

 Improves resistance to water and brings out the natural color of the wood countertop.
 Apply 2-3 times initially, then once every few months to maintain the color and water protection.

-Installing The Countertop On The Cabinets
+Installing the Countertop on the Cabinets

 With the sanding and oiling completed, the countertop is ready to be attached on top of the cabinet frame.

-If you don’t yet have a cabinet frame, check out our DIY van cabinet post to learn how to build one so you can install your stunning counter on top.
+If you donโt yet have a cabinet frame, check out our DIY van cabinet post to learn how to build one so you can install your stunning counter on top.

-To firmly attach your countertop to the cabinet, extrude a generous bead of silicone sealant, with a caulking gun, onto the top frame of the cabinets.
+To firmly attach your countertop to the cabinet, extrude a generous bead of silicone sealant with a caulking gun onto the top frame of the cabinets.
 Then, with a friend, lift the countertop and place it onto the cabinet.

 Allow 24 hours for the sealant to dry.